Santpapen/Tools/README.md

 # Tools
-Litle programs for daily Sysadmin work
+Litle progrSmall programs for the work of Sysadminams for daily Sysadmin work